KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 # File Structure
-Upon initial download, your project folder should have the following file structure.
+Upon initial download, your src folder should have the following file structure.
 ```
-project
+`src`
 |   Makefile
 |   README.md
 |   Requirements.txt